Keertilata20/Behavioural-Activity-Monitor/README.md

 using GitHub GraphQL contribution data.

-The interface was designed with cinematic system aesthetics inspired by:
+The interface was designed with cinematic system aesthetics inspired by :
 - futuristic intelligence terminals
 - adaptive monitoring systems
 - atmospheric UI environments